libremfg/rhize-docs/CONTRIBUTING.md

 - `weight`: The page's relative position in the menu.
 Heavier weights "sink" to lower on the page.
 - `categories`: (Optional) Meta-data about the topic
 - `aliases`: URIs from old pages.
 Configure redirects here.
+- `hidden`: If `true` page does not display in sidebar.
+Works only on leaf pages.
 - `menu.main`: An object that configures the sidebar main menu properties
   - `name`:  (Optional) The title of the page as it appears in the sidebar.
 Default is `title`
   - `identifier`: How to reference the page in menu configs, and relrefs and other shortcodes